eldoy/modelize/README.md

 models = find(:models).to_a
 model = first(:models)
 ```
-The models will be of type "Model" if you've defined such as class
+The models will be of type "Model" if you've defined such as class.

 ### Contribute